Out of Stock at Crown & Covenant. Still available at Amazon.com

 Before you can resolve the issues of our day, you must be able to clarify them.

-Terms like same-sex marriage, sexual orientation, gender identity, and gay Christian are part of daily discourse; yet enormous controversy surrounds them.
+Terms like gender identity, gay Christian, same-sex marriage, and sexual orientation are part of daily discourse; yet enormous controversy surrounds them.
 They are the stuff of news headlines and vitriolic social media posts.
 But they also reflect stirrings of the heart in real people with real questions and concerns.

 Rosaria Champagne Butterfield, once a leftist professor in a committed lesbian relationship and now a confessional Christian, but always the thoughtful and compassionate professor, has written a followup to The Secret Thoughts of an Unlikely Convert.
 This book answers many of the questions people pose when she speaks at universities and churches, questions not only about her unlikely conversion to Christ but about personal struggles that the questioners only dare to ask someone else who has traveled a long and painful journey.